CogWorksBWSI/Cogbooks/README.md

 cogbooks activitiy.md
 ```

 Cogbooks will create the file `activity_STUDENT.ipynb` in the same directory as `activity.md`.
-A directory (which may or may not exist) to write student notebooks to can be specified with `--dir` or `-d`:
+Or, a directory to write student notebooks to can be specified with `--dir` or `-d`:
 ```shell
 cogbooks activitiy.md --dir out_directory
 ```